yarlson/ftl/README.md

 - **Environment Variables**: Set environment variables for services and dependencies, with support for environment variable substitution.
 - **Service Dependencies**: Specify dependent services and their configurations.
 - **Routing Rules**: Define custom routing paths and whether to strip prefixes.
+- **SSH Tunnels**: Specify ports in dependencies to enable SSH tunneling for local access.

 ## Example Projects